rendaw/luxem/readme.md

 `<words-not-*>` matches a sequence of characters excluding the non-escaped delimiter (represented as `*` here).
 Characters can be escaped using `\`.

 All documents should be UTF-8 with 0x0A line endings (linux-style).

+The name `luxem` is always lowercase.

+---
+&copy; Rendaw, Zarbosoft 2014